renisac/O365-Management-and-Log-Scripts/README.md

 4. Microsoft 365 Education A3
 5. Microsoft 365 Education A5

-One of the chief distinctions between #1-3 and #4-5 above is Microsoft's licensing model based on knowledged workers vs. FTEs (https://blog.shi.com/software/new-licensing-microsoft-enrollment-education-solutions/).
+One of the chief distinctions between #1-3 and #4-5 above is Microsoft's licensing model based on knowledge workers vs. FTEs (https://blog.shi.com/software/new-licensing-microsoft-enrollment-education-solutions/).

 ### A1
 A1 is the bottom tier, free licenses for Microsoft O365.
 No additional security tools are available in this tier.